If you are in immediate danger or an unsafe situation please call 911

 There is a cost recovery fee associated with this service.
 Please contact the main office for more details.

 How to access services – Intake / Referrals

-- You will be contacted at the time of your appointment for a 15-20 minute intake;
+- You will be contacted at the time of your appointment for a 15-20 minute needs assessment;

 - Following this conversation, you will be matched with the appropriate support/counselling professional based on the information provided.
-The Intake Worker will explain options for support while you wait for services; and,
+Your Client Advocate will explain options for support while you wait for services; and,

-- The Intake Worker will contact you with information regarding your first appointment.
+- Your Client Advocate will contact you with information regarding your first appointment.

-The following information will be asked during an intake:
+The following information will be asked during a Needs Assessment: